NirB94/NirB94/README.md

 - 👋 Hi, I’m @NirB94
-- 👀 I’m interested in Computers, Music, Gaming, Comics, etc
+- 👀 Enthusiast of Computers, Music, Gaming, Comics, and more
-- 🌱 I’m currently learning Computer Science and Bioinformatics BsC @ TAU
+- 🌱 Computer Science and Bioinformatics student @ TAU
-- 💞️ I’m looking to collaborate on any interesting project, especially projects related to biology and economics.
+- 💞️ Collaboration on any compelling project, particularly those related to biology and economics
 - 📫 You can find me at nir.borger5@gmail.com
 -  Thank you!